ben-manes/gradle-versions-plugin/README.md

 does that, so a `strictly "1.2.3"` pointing at nothing reports as a resolution failure rather than as up to date.

+A `resolutionStrategy` that throws while the plugin applies it to a configuration, rather than while Gradle resolves the graph, skips that configuration instead: its dependencies are absent from every section, the skipped configuration is listed in the report's `skipped` section along with the failure, and the console is warned about it.
+The build still succeeds.

 Narrowing the candidate set can also surface metadata that the unbounded query stepped over, with the same result.
 And a module whose only declaration is a constraint reports that constraint as its current version, so `currentVersion`